AlvaroZapata27/Machine-Learning-and-Causal-Inference-PUCP/README.md

 Note: if the DAGs are not visible you might try running it in Google Colab.\

 Folder : Reports\
 Here you will find the reports of the academic papers i read during the semester.
-The report is a small resume from work of important authors that cover themes such as High dimmensional data problems, inferencial causality, double Machine Learningand Causal Forest.
+The report is a small resume from work of important authors that cover themes such as High dimmensional data problems, inferencial causality, double Machine Learning and Causal Forest.

+Folder: Group Works\
+Here you will find the works and paper replications we elaborated during the semester.
+The codes are in a Jupyter Notebook and mostly written in 3 code languages: Python, R and Julia.

 Future work will be upload.